Mike González (catcher)

-Miguel Angel González Cordero (September 24, 1890 – February 19, 1977) was a Cuban catcher, coach and interim manager in American Major League Baseball during the first half of the 20th century.
-Along with Adolfo Luque, González was one of the first Cubans or Latin Americans to have a long off-field career in the U.S. Major Leagues.
+Miguel Ángel González Cordero (September 24, 1890 – February 19, 1977) was a Cuban catcher, coach and interim manager in Major League Baseball (MLB) during the first half of the 20th century.
+Along with Adolfo Luque, González was one of the first Cubans or Latin Americans to have a long career in the American major leagues.

-Born in Havana, González played winter baseball in the Cuban League from 1910 to 1936 and was a long-time manager.
+Born in Havana, González played winter league baseball in the Cuban League from 1910 to 1936 and was a long-time player-manager with Club Habana, which he led to 14 titles from 1914 to 1953.
 He was elected to the Cuban Baseball Hall of Fame in 1955.